 In between our tastings, we will stop by an iconic wet market that offers a blast to the past.
 Wet markets are the traditional places that sell poultry, live fish, fresh meat which require frequent “floor washing”, this is how the name of “wet market” came from.
 Wet markets are usually wet, smelly and fishy but also the places to get the freshest food with cheapest prices.

 We will stop at three family-run tasting food stalls featuring Hong Kong’s classic food which may include samples of roast pork belly or Barbecue pork, marvelous mini egg puffs and egg tarts from the local bakery.

-On our way, we will pay a visit to the “Blue House” which was the original site for the first hospital in 1870’s but was acquired by the government in 1970’s, and the outer walls painted blue and was thus named the “Blue House”.
-During 1960’s – 1970’s, Kung Fu Master, Wong Fei Hung, had a student named Lam Sai Wing, who launched a Kung Fu Studio at Blue House with his nephew.
+On our way, we will pay a visit to the “Blue House” which was the original site for the first hospital in the 1870s but was acquired by the government in 1970s, and the outer walls painted blue and were thus named the “Blue House”.
+During the 1960’s – 1970’s, Kung Fu Master, Wong Fei Hung, had a student named Lam Sai Wing, who launched a Kung Fu Studio at Blue House with his nephew.
 The Building also houses the “Hong Kong House of Stories” which is open to visitors.

 Towards the end of the tour, we will make a stop at Pak Tai Temple.
 The temple is a Taoist temple, built in 1863, is the biggest of its kind in the city.
 It consists of three halls with the main hall housing the three-meter tall copper image of Pak Tai with the images of Lung Mo (Dragon Mother) on both sides.
 The temple is now listed as “grade 1 historical building by the Antiques Advisory Committee for permanent preservation.